Request for quote icon

 For many years, the United States has held the highest incarceration rate in the world, with over 2.1 million prisoners in the system as of 2021.
 That’s about 25% of the world’s total number of people behind bars.

-With rising rates, it’s important that inmates have a safe and clean environment that’s conducive to their rehabilitation for future release.
+As inmate population grow, it becomes increasingly important that correctional facilities provide a safe and clean environment that’s conducive to their rehabilitation for future release.
 Positive environments promote proactive behavior, so properly sustained facilities should be a priority.

 However, quality buildings at correctional facilities are often sparse.
 They’re much more expensive and complicated to build compared to standard urban buildings that don’t require security measures.

-Depending on security requirements, Alaska Structures® offers high-quality engineered fabric shelters that serve as viable alternatives for your correctional facility construction needs.
+Depending on security requirements, Alaska Structures® offers high-quality engineered fabric shelters that serve as effective alternatives for correctional facility construction, providing flexibility, durability, and speed of deployment.

 Building Needs at Correctional Facilities

-The Federal Bureau of Prisons (BoP) uses a ranking system to determine the amount of security needed at an institution, such as little to no perimeter fencing, number of prisoners per employee, watch towers, external patrols, and more.
+The Federal Bureau of Prisons (BoP) uses a ranking system to determine the amount of security needed at an institution.
+This system evaluates factors such as:

 The security ranking system is either minimum, low, medium, high, complex, or administrative.
 Complex means that correctional facilities in close proximity to each other require different security levels.
 This makes building options limited alongside challenging obstacles faced by correctional facility construction teams.